How to Choose a Good Bottle of Wine?

 Red wines are characterized by their tannins and structure.

-You have light and fruity reds (Gamay from Beaujolais, Pinot Noir ) perfect for an aperitif.
+You have light and fruity reds (Beaujolais Gamay, Pinot Noir) perfect for an aperitif.

-Next, the medium-intensity reds (Merlot, Grenache) which accompany most meats.
+Then, medium-intensity reds (Merlot, Grenache) that accompany most meats.

-Finally, powerful and tannic reds (Cabernet Sauvignon, Syrah) are reserved for dishes with sauce and game.
+Finally, powerful and tannic reds (Cabernet Sauvignon, Syrah) reserved for dishes in sauce and game.

 Pinot Noir, for example, offers aromas of red fruits and a silky texture.

-As a reminder, tannins are what give that sensation of drying in the mouth.
+As a reminder, tannins are what give that drying sensation in the mouth.

 White Wines: Dry or Sweet?

-Dry white wines (less than 4g of sugar per litre) dominate French production.
+Dry whites (less than 4g of sugar per liter) dominate French production.

-They present varied profiles: mineral and lively (Chablis), floral and fruity (Alsace), or rich and buttery (Burgundy aged in barrel).
+They present varied profiles: mineral and lively (Chablis), floral and fruity (Alsace), or rich and buttery (Burgundy aged in barrels).

-Sweet and luscious white wines contain residual sugar (from 4g up to more than 50g) which provides roundness and smoothness.
+Sweet and luscious whites contain residual sugar (from 4g up to over 50g) which brings roundness and unctuousness.

-We recommend dry white wines for aperitifs and seafood.
+We recommend dry whites for aperitifs and seafood.

 Rosé is not a second-rate wine, contrary to popular belief.

 Provence rosés offer freshness and elegance.
-They pair perfectly with grilled meats and Mediterranean cuisine.
+They pair perfectly with grilled dishes and Mediterranean cuisine.

-Sparkling wines (Champagne, Crémant) bring a festive touch to any occasion.
-Their vivacity and bubbles refresh the palate.
+Sparkling wines (Champagne, Crémant) add a festive dimension at any time.
+Their liveliness and bubbles refresh the palate.

 The best wine is not always the most expensive, but the one that meets your expectations and your budget.